Madhava-Hansen/AptQuirks/README.md

 ### About

-Apartment Quirks is a web application built using Ruby, Ruby on Rails, JavaScript, React.js and Redux.
-Its purpose is to help people get to know an apartment before they rent it by reading and writing reviews for the places they've lived in before.
-It's a single page application that utilized Ajax requests to deliver data without sending new page requests.
+Apartment Quirks is a single-page web application built using Rails, React/Redux and postgreSQL.
+Its purpose is to help people get to know an apartment before they sign a lease.

 ![show page screenshot](https://github.com/Madhava-Hansen/AptQuirks/blob/master/app/assets/images/show_page_screen_shot.jpg)